-The Pink Lake is also referred to as Lake Retba.
+Lake Retba, referred to as the "Pink Lake" is a great spot, but does seem to differ greatly throughout the year regarding the level of pink.
 It's located 30km North East of the capital and easily reachable via road.
-The lake is bright pink in colour due to the combination of salina algae and high salt content.
-There are locals dotted around the lake that will happily take you on a short boat ride.
+The colour of the lake is due to a combination of salina algae and high salt content.
+There are locals dotted around the lake that will happily take you on a short boat ride for a small fee.
 You will also see workers gathering the salt from the base of the lake onto small boats.
-The worker in the photo below is from Timbuktu in Mali and has been working on the lake for 4 years.
+It's a tough job in hot conditions for minimal pay, so I had huge admiration for the workers.

-4. The Great Mosque of Touba
+The Great Mosque of Touba

 African Renaissance Monument

 Saint Louis Overnight Trip

 The Westernmost Point of Continental Africa

 Perhaps a spot more for the geeky travellers, but Senegal boasts the westernmost point of continental Africa.
 You can reach the site easily enough via Googlemaps, although don't be fooled by locals telling you that the jetty is the westernmost point.
 Bonus if you're into abandoned locations, as there's a derelict hotel.
 The location is close to Almadies, which is a popular dining district, so it's worth combining the two.

 There's a whole host of hotels in Dakar, so I've decided to recommend one in Saint-Louis.
 I had a great stay at Hotel Du Palais, which is in the centre of the city.
 The colonial building gives you a feeling of stepping back in time, but without compromising on facilities.
 The rooms are spacious with balconies overlooking the streets, as well as an on-site restaurant.
 Worth noting that the WiFi signal isn't the best.